rapidsai/rmm/python/rmm/docs/guide.md

 ## Prefetching DeviceBuffers Backed by Managed Memory

-CUDA Unified Memory, also known as managed memory, can be allocated using rmm.ManagedMemoryResource explicitly, or by calling `rmm.reinitialize` with `managed_memory=True`.
+CUDA Unified Memory, also known as managed memory, can be allocated using an `rmm.mr.ManagedMemoryResource` explicitly, or by calling `rmm.reinitialize` with `managed_memory=True`.

-A DeviceBuffer backed by managed memory may be prefetched to a specified
+A `DeviceBuffer` backed by managed memory may be prefetched to a specified
 device:

 ```python